Understanding Housing Affordability in Gravenhurst

 Family of four struggling

-by KatieG, about 1 month ago
+by KatieG, 5 months ago

 My family of four moved to Gravenhurst almost 7 years ago!
 We love it here!
 I had childhood summers spent here a long with holidays.
 When I moved out of the city, I figured this would be a great place to raise my family.
 After staying with my senior grandmother in her one bedroom shard kitchen apartment for a month we managed to find a 2 bedroom plus small den.
 Since price inflation I've had my ex-husband move in with myself and my now husband to help with expenses.
 The place has already became to small for growing kids, but...
 Continue reading